DataEden/DataScience/README.md

    git clone <repository-link>

 2. **Setup your environment**
-- Follow the instructions provided in the Setup.md file to install all required dependencies.
+- Follow the instructions provided in the Readme.md file to install all required dependencies.
 3. **Run the project**
-- Execute the classification pipeline scripts and explore detailed results in the /notebooks folder.
+- Execute the classification pipeline scripts and explore detailed results in the code editor or jupyter notebooks.
 ## **Contribute**
-This project is open for collaboration!
+- This project is open for collaboration!
 Here’s how you can contribute:
 ## **Fork this repository to suggest improvements or extend its features.**
 - Open issues to report bugs or request enhancements.
 - Submit pull requests with your contributions.